Houmgaor/FrontierTextHandler/README.md

 The CSV file should follow this convention:

-1. The first column of the file should be the original datum location (with format [offset]@[original file name]).
+1. The first column (location) of the file should be the original datum location (with format [offset]@[original file name]).
-2. The second column is the original string value.
+2. The second column (source) is the original string value.
-3. The third column is the new string value.
+3. The third column (target) is the new string value.

 To update the file, use `--csv-to-bin [input CSV] [output BIN file]`.
+It will only add strings if "target" is different from "source".
 For instance:

 ```commandline